nathanfell32-debug/my-first-react-app/README.md

 Notes
 This repo is my main workspace for the React Essentials module.
 Older activities exist as separate repos but all new work is added here

----

-If you want, we can jump straight into **Activity 7** now — the version where your cou